 We found that some fine-tuning of the locations and routing of the phasing lines on our 436CP42UG improved the SWR curves.
 This is a common situation and it’s well worth the time to make small adjustments while carefully observing how they impact your SWR readings.
 The phasing cables are firmly secured to the antenna boom after the fine-tuning is complete.

 New Antenna Installation and Integration on Tower

 The next step in our project was to install the updated antenna assembly back on our Tower.
 We had to push the lower rotator and mast up about 4 ft to accommodate the larger antennas.
 We removed our 6M7JHVHD Yagi and temporarily fastened it to the side of our tower to make these steps easier.
-We also took the opportunity to work on our VHF Tower to adjust the length of the Driven Element on the 6M7JHVHD for better SWR performance in the FT8 and MSK144 section of the 6m band.
+We also took the opportunity to work on our 6M7JHVHD Antenna to adjust the length of the Driven Element for better SWR performance in the FT8 and MSK144 section of the 6m band.